AionSystem/VERITAS/README.md

 ### VERITAS is not

 - **A rescue service.** This is the most important boundary in this document.
 The "I Need Rescue" feature transmits a signal to the responder dashboard *of the deployment it is running on*. **A rescue signal is seen only if a responder organization has deployed this instance and is actively monitoring it.** VERITAS has no connection to 911, 112, or any emergency service.
 No rescue organization is currently operating a monitored deployment.
 A person in danger should always contact official emergency services first, by any available means.
 Until a deployment operator with a monitored dashboard and a stated response commitment stands behind an instance, the rescue feature is *signal infrastructure awaiting an operator* — not a channel to help.
-- **A guarantee that a signal was seen.** The current version has no acknowledgment receipt — the system can prove a signal was *sent and sealed*, not that a responder *saw* it.
-A signal-acknowledgment receipt (responder-side "seen at T," sealed via STP) is a declared engineering priority precisely because, for rescue signals, receipt-of-signal is the load-bearing capability.
-Until it ships, this gap is stated here rather than papered over.
+- **A guarantee that help is dispatched.** VERITAS can now prove a rescue signal was *seen* — a responder acknowledgment, sealed via STP (triple-time, tamper-evident), flows back to the sender's device and shows "a responder saw your signal at T." This proves *receipt of the signal*, and it is the load-bearing capability for rescue coordination.
+It does **not** prove that rescue has been *dispatched* — a seen signal is not a promise of help, and the sender-side notification says exactly that.
+The remaining honest boundary: acknowledgment depends on a responder actively monitoring the deployment (see the first bullet), and a signal reaches responders, never emergency services directly.
 - **A safety certification of the reports it scores.** A green pin means the report scored high confidence under the DCI model and its declared limitations — not that the underlying situation is independently verified.

 **The design consequence:** the platform's value is realized by a deployment operator — an NGO, a disaster agency, a coordination team — who commits to monitoring the dashboard.
 Everything below describes what that operator gets.